apache/beam/website/src/documentation/patterns/side-inputs.md

 ## Slowly updating side input using windowing

 You can read side input data periodically into distinct PCollection windows.
-Later, when you apply the side input to your main input, each main input window is automatically matched to a single side input window.
+When you apply the side input to your main input, each main input window is automatically matched to a single side input window.
 This guarantees consistency on the duration of the single window, meaning that each window on the main input will be matched to a single